crocs-muni/meesign-client/README.md

 4. Copy MeeSign CA certificate to `assets/ca-cert.pem`

+   You can download the certificate from official MeeSign website at `https://meesign.crocs.fi.muni.cz/meesign-ca-cert.pem`.
    If you have a local build of MeeSign server, the corresponding file is placed in `keys/meesign-ca-cert.pem`.

 5. Build the app: